 A 1.3.6 Self-Monitoring - Solid State Disconnection

 Some Micro-generators include solid state switching devices to disconnect from the DNO’s Distribution Network.
-In this case 10.1.9 requires the control equipment to monitor the output stage of the Micro-generator to ensure that in the event of a protection initiated trip the output voltage is either disconnected completely or reduced to a value below 50 V AC.
+In this case paragraph 10.1.9 requires the control equipment to monitor the output stage of the Micro-generator to ensure that in the event of a protection initiated trip the output voltage is either disconnected completely or reduced to a value below 50 V AC.
 This shall be verified either by self-certification by the Manufacturer, or additional material shall be presented to the tester sufficient to allow an assessment to be made.

-A 1.3.7 Electromagnetic Compatibility (EMC)

-All equipment shall conform to the generic EMC standards: BS EN61000-6-3: Electromagnetic Compatibility, Generic Emission Standard; and BS EN61000-6-1: Electromagnetic Compatibility, Generic Immunity Standard.

-Annex A2 Requirements for Type Testing of Synchronous Micro-generators
+Annex A2 Requirements for Type Testing of Synchronous and non-Inverter Micro-generators

 General

-The compliance testing annex of EN 50438 should be complied with except where alternative requirements are detailed in this Annex.

 This Annex describes a methodology for obtaining type certification or type verification for the interface equipment between a directly coupled Micro-generator and the DNO’s Distribution Network.
-Interface functions can be provided either as an integrated part of the Controller or by incorporating a protection relay but for a Fully Type Tested Micro-generator the completed Micro-generator’s Interface Protection shall not rely on interconnection using cables which could be terminated incorrectly on site ie the interconnections shall be made by non-reversible plug and socket which the Manufacturer has made and tested prior to delivery to site.
+Interface functions can be provided either as an integrated part of the Micro-generator or by incorporating a protection relay but for a Fully Type Tested Micro-generator the completed Micro-generator’s Interface Protection shall not rely on interconnection using cables which could be terminated incorrectly on site ie the interconnections shall be made by non-reversible plug and socket which the Manufacturer has made and tested prior to delivery to site.

 The Interface Protection of synchronous Micro-generators shall satisfy the requirements of all of the following standards.
 Where these standards have more than one part, the requirements of all such parts shall be satisfied, so far as they are applicable.